-Air Transat continues to be committed to continuous improvement of processes involving all aspects of the airline operations, the result of which is to improve the quality of service while optimizing resources.
+Air Transat continues to be committed to continuous improvement of processes involving all aspects of the airline operations, the result of which is to improve the quality of service while optimizing resources with safety as the top priority.
 We are seeing tangible results in all of these areas of operation, which have translated into highly satisfactory on-time performance.